zenomt/webid-auth-nginx/README.md

 The server implements [Web Access Control][WAC] with a few modifications:

   - The `acl`, `foaf`, `solid`, and `vcard` prefixes are pre-defined for convenience;
-  - `acl:Read` permission is required for every directory from the base prefix down to the location of the requested resource;
+  - `acl:Search` permission is required for every directory from the base prefix down to the location of the requested resource (this can be disabled with the `--always-search` command-line option to `auth.py`);
   - `acl:Read` permission in an ACL file also grants read for that ACL file;
   - `acl:Other` permission mode for any method that doesn't fall under `acl:Read`, `acl:Write`, or `acl:Append`;